Discriminating quantum gravity models by gravitational decoherence: Applications and Physical Results

 As expected, as long as the diagonal part, i.e., $\Delta E^{3/2}=0$, is concerned, there is no time evolution.
 However, when considering the off-diagonal terms (for which $\Delta E^{3/2}\neq0$), we can recognize an exponential damping that is a typical signature of the decoherence mechanism with a characteristic time which precisely equals the decoherence time.
 In order to better emphasize the behavior of $\tau_D$, in Fig. \ref{fig:my_label1} we plot the decoherence time as a function of the energy and the mass of a given quantum system to show that it gets smaller and smaller as the macroscopic scale is approached.

-It is noteworthy to mention that in Ref. \cite{Petruzziello:2020wkd}, the decoherence time obtained from considerations involving a GUP of the form shown in Eq. \eqref{QGUP} (which is only quadratic in the momentum) has the following form:
+It is noteworthy to mention that in Ref. \cite{Petruzziello:2020wkd}, the decoherence time obtained from considerations involving a GUP of the form shown in Eq. \eqref{QGUP} (which is only quadratic in the momentum) has the following shape

 In Fig. \ref{fig:my_label2}, we exhibit the comparison between the two forms of the decoherence times.
 As the picture clearly conveys, the decoherence time obtained from LQGUP arguments is shorter than the one obtained in Ref. \cite{Petruzziello:2020wkd} in the mesoscopic regime below the Planck size but it is longer beyond the same scale.
+To compare the two quantities, we have rephrased their expressions in terms of $\hbar$, $E_p$ and the average energy $E$ only, which gives